Sustainability Series

 Steel reinforcement contributes around a quarter of a concrete slab’s embodied carbon – and this is likely to increase as the embodied carbon of concrete continues to fall.
 However, there are a range of opportunities for designers to reduce this environmental impact – both in the design of typical steel reinforcement and the specification of alternative reinforcing materials.

 With typical steel reinforcement, adopting modified material partial factors, removing conservative assumptions in laps and anchorages and avoiding over-rationalisation of reinforcement layouts can lead to significant reduction in reinforcement quantities.
-The second generation of Eurocode 2 will also enable wider use of alternative reinforcement types, such as steel fibres and fibre reinforcement polymer, with potential savings in element thicknesses and cover for durability.
+The second generation of Eurocode 2 will also enable wider use of alternative reinforcement types, such as steel fibres and fibre reinforced polymer, with potential savings in element thicknesses and cover for durability.

-• More information is available in the ‘How to cut carbon’ technical article in CQ Winter 2022.
+- More information is available in the ‘How to cut carbon’ technical article in CQ Winter 2022.

-• Further information on modifying material partial factors is available in the publication ‘Reducing carbon and cost of reinforcement’ which you can download here
+- Further information on modifying material partial factors is available in the publication ‘Reducing carbon and cost of reinforcement’ which you can download here.

 Spotlight on: Innovation